fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-2-9.md

 ## `--pretty` output by default {#--pretty-output-by-default}

 Starting TypeScript 2.9 errors are displayed under [`pretty` ↗](https://www.typescriptlang.org/tsconfig.html#pretty) by default if the output device is applicable for colorful text.
-TypeScript will check if the output stream has [`isTty`](https://nodejs.org/api/tty.html) property set.
+TypeScript will check if the output stream has [`isTty` ↗](https://nodejs.org/api/tty.html) property set.

 Use `--pretty false` on the command line or set `"pretty": false` in your `tsconfig.json` to disable [`pretty` ↗](https://www.typescriptlang.org/tsconfig.html#pretty) output.